StephanieGalindo10/Burger/README.md

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.npm i
+* Your app will store every burger in a database, whether devoured or not.npm i;